ruggeri/tech-notes/randos/bicycles/cables.md

 - Note that pulleys can be used when a cable without housing needs to change direction.
 This could happen at the frame, but not anywhere where the distance traveled must change (like at the handlebars)

+## Bowden Apply Opposite Force On Inner And Outer Cables

-- Sheldon Brown notes that a Bowden cable transmits two kinds of force.
+- Sheldon Brown insists that a Bowden cable transmits two kinds of force.
 - We know you're applying a pull to the inner cable.
 - Because friction, the housing would want to move forward with the inner cable.
 But it cannot, because the ferrule is held in place by the lever entrypoint.
 - Thus, there is a push _back_ on the housing.
 - Isn't friction bad between the inner wire and housing bad?
 Yes.
 But we know that the inner cable wants to straighten out to take a shorter path.
+- Older, possibly wrong logic (second order effect):
   - But the housing cannot straighten out.
 The only way it could is to push out on both ends of the housing at the ferrules.
   - Again, this describes why the cable housing receives a push when the